 The current full benefit age for social security is 66 years and two months for people born in 1955.
-The number rises to age 67 for individuals born from 1960 onward.
+Starting in 2022, the number rises to age 67 for individuals born from 1960 onward.
 Some seniors will have to wait longer to be able to cash in on their benefits, which could be a serious problem in the current economy.
+Because of the Social Security Amendments of 1983, from 2000 to 2002, the full retirement age gradually increased from 65 to 67.

 What are the penalties for cashing in on early retirement?